hargup/intern_diary_2016/notes_from_mailing_list.md

       willing to use open source implementations of CDMs to provide their content [24].

-    * John Vernaleo replies to Glenn saying that he'll like to keep technical and legal issue seperate but that might mean keeping OSS out [25] to which Glenn replies that this is over generalization and not all licenses block OSS [26], to which John Vernaleo says that the specifics of the
+    * John C. Vernaleo replies to Glenn saying that he'll like to keep technical and legal issue seperate but that might mean keeping OSS out [25] to which Glenn replies that this is over generalization and not all licenses block OSS [26], to which John Vernaleo says that the specifics of the